-- V134 De facto place of residence is the type of place in which the respondent was interviewed.
-Urban areas are classified into large cities (capital cities and cities with over 1 million population), small cities (population over 50,000), and towns (other urban areas), and all rural areas are assumed to be countryside.
-Note that this classification differs from that used in DHS I. - Whether the respondent is a usual resident of the household or is just visiting the household.
-Responses of "Visitor" to V104 are visitors to the city, town or village where the interview took place, but V135 shows respondents who were visitors to the household. - V136 Total number of household members is the number of usual residents plus the number of visitors who slept in the house the previous night that were listed in the household schedule. - V137 Number of children resident in the household and aged 5 and under.
-Visiting children are not included. - Number of eligible women in the household.
+V134 De facto place of residence is the type of place in which the respondent was interviewed.
+Urban areas are classified into large cities (capital cities and cities with over 1 million population), small cities (population over 50,000), and towns (other urban areas), and all

+Var Model Description rural areas are assumed to be countryside.
+Note that this classification differs from that used in DHS I. V135 Whether the respondent is a usual resident of the household or is just visiting the household.
+Responses of "Visitor" to V104 are visitors to the city, town or village where the interview took place, but V135 shows respondents who were visitors to the household.
+V136 Total number of household members is the number of usual residents plus the number of visitors who slept in the house the previous night that were listed in the household schedule.
+V137 Number of children resident in the household and aged 5 and under.
+Visiting children are not included.
+V138 Number of eligible women in the household.
 Eligible women are usually defined to be women aged 15-49 who slept in the household the previous night, irrespective of whether they usually reside in the household or are visiting the household.
 In some countries an ever-married sample is used for the individual interview, and so the eligibility criteria is further restricted to ever-married women.
-In several countries the age range used may be different, e.g., 15-44. - V139 De jure region of usual residence.
-For de facto region of residence, see V101. - V140 De jure type of place of usual residence.
-For de facto type of place of residence, see V102. - V141 De jure place of residence.
-In most countries, no differentiation is made between large cities and small cities in this variable. - Whether the same source of water is used for drinking water as for household water. - V143 Number of rooms used for sleeping in the household. - V144 A Whether the respondent lived in one or more than one community since January 198?. - V145 A Month moved to the place of residence of January 198?. - V146 A Year moved to the place of residence of January 198?. - V147 A Type of place of residence moved from, when moving to the place of residence of January 198?. - V148 Whether the respondent is still in school.
+V139 De jure region of usual residence.
+For de facto region of residence, see V101.
+V140 De jure type of place of usual residence.
+For de facto type of place of residence, see V102.
+V141 De jure place of residence.
+In most countries, no differentiation is made between large cities and small cities in this variable.
+V142 X Whether the same source of water is used for drinking water as for household water.
+V143 Number of rooms used for sleeping in the household.
+V144 A Whether the respondent lived in one or more than one community since January 198?.
+V145 A Month moved to the place of residence of January 198?.
+V146 Year moved to the place of residence of January 198?.
+V147 A Type of place of residence moved from, when moving to the place of residence of January 198?.
+V148 Whether the respondent is still in school.
 This data is taken from the household schedule.

-Var Model Description V149 Educational achievement recodes the education of the respondent into the following categories: None, incomplete primary, complete primary, incomplete secondary, complete secondary, higher education.
+In DHS III, these data are now taken directly from a question in the women's questionnaire.
+Women who are older than 24 years of age are coded 0, assuming that they are no longer in school.
+V149 Educational achievement recodes the education of the respondent into the following categories: None, incomplete primary, complete primary, incomplete secondary, complete secondary, higher education.
 See related variables V106, V107, V133.
 V150 Relationship to the head of the household.
 These data are taken from the household schedule.
 V151 Sex of the head of the household.
 V152 Age of the head of the household.